trellisconnect/js-sdk-docs/README.md

       // Your trellis API Client-Id
       client_id: '<API_CLIENT_ID>',

-      // The `showConfirmClose` property controls the close confirmation screen
+      // The `closeConfirmation` property controls the close confirmation screen
       // that appears when a users attempts to exit the flow.
 Setting to false
       // will close the widget immediately.
-      showConfirmClose: true,
+      closeConfirmation: true,

       // onSuccess(connectionId, metadata)
       // Called when TrellisConnect has completed retrieving policy information from the user.